Full Time Faculty with Bios

 Her work has been recognized by the South African International Film Festival, Cinema Verite Film Festival, GirlFest Hawaii, Global Peace Film Festival, U.S. International Film and Video Festival, Telly Awards, IABC Gold Quill Awards, CAPE Award for Best Educational Series, and APEX Grand Award of Excellence.

-Marc Rosenweig is Assistant Professor of Broadcasting at Montclair State University.
+Marc Rosenweig is Associate Professor in Television & Digital Media at Montclair State University.
 He became a full-time faculty member in the fall of 2007, following a career of more than three decades as a television reporter, producer, executive producer and program manager.

 Rosenweig was a member of program management teams that launched CNBC and the YES Network for the New York Yankees.
 He was senior vice president of programming and production for King World Productions, where he supervised news magazine, talk and court shows.
 Previously, he worked as a reporter, producer and executive producer at television stations in New York, Miami, Detroit and New Orleans.